-- Cost of chemicals and consumables: qPCR is a very sensitive method therefore, precise composition and high quality of the reaction mixtures is extremely important.
+2. Cost of chemicals and consumables: qPCR is a very sensitive method therefore, precise composition and high quality of the reaction mixtures is extremely important.
 This is why ready-to-use reaction mixtures are usually purchased (master mix).
-Because of the sensitive detection method (fluorescence) a specific set of plastic-ware is required.
+Because of the sensitive detection method (fluorescence), a specific set of plastic-ware is required.

 3. Loading times: loading qPCR samples into plates is usually a much more precise and tedious process when compared to conventional PCR, mainly due to the higher number of reagents and samples being used and the method´s extreme sensitivity.
 However, loading times can be greatly reduced if a pipetting aid like PlatR is used.

-- Inhibition of PCR reaction: due to the complex nature of biological samples, imperfect purification processes during isolation of nucleic acids may leave traces of various substances in isolated samples.
+4. Inhibition of PCR reaction: due to the complex nature of biological samples, imperfect purification processes during the isolation of nucleic acids may leave traces of various substances in isolated samples.
 PCR reactions are sometimes inhibited by these substances, also called inhibitors of PCR reaction (DNA polymerase is susceptible to certain compounds that inhibit its activity).
 This can complicate the quantification process.

 5. Sensitivity to errors: qPCR is an extremely sensitive method and as such very prone to errors.
 This means that even the slightest mistakes can have a significant influence on the final results.
 The most variable and critical point is the preparation of the samples (DNA extraction and reverse transcription).
 That is why several control reactions (e.g. no template control, buffer control) need to be included when performing the assay to assure quality control checks in every run.

-- Data analysis: data analysis and interpretation of results is more complicated than in conventional PCR, granted the results are more informative.
+6. Data analysis: data analysis and interpretation of results are more complicated than in conventional PCR, granted the results are more informative.

 Where is qPCR being used?